ymilord/Solidoodle-Press-E3D-v6/Parts/README.md

 Non-Bowden Setup:
 3x M3 Screws @ 30mm - 1x 608ZZ Bearing - 1x Spring (see above)
-I use a short piece of PTFE tubing that have a "V" shape at the top (see the example image for details)
+I use a short piece of PTFE tubing that have a "V" shape at the top (see the example image for details.)